leinacc/gb-py-compiler/README.md

 ## Controls

 * Directions - move orthogonally only.
 If phase shifting, you can pass through walls / solid blocks
 * B - select power.
-They all default to the 1st: phase shift (walk straight through walls if you can eventually reach a ground tile)
+They all default to the 1st: phase shift (walk straight through walls if you can eventually reach a ground tile, eg try phasing through the wall below where you start)
 * Select - cycle through powers (if they weren't all phase shift like right now)

 ## Notes